*case numbers are updated as new cases emerge.

 - Visit a public health clinic near them if they don’t have a provider or health insurance.

-- Wear a well-fitting mask when they see a healthcare provider and remind them that this virus is circulating in the area.
+- Wear a well-fitting mask when they see a healthcare provider.

 The department of health will provide guidance for people exposed to mpox on how to monitor for symptoms.
-Unless a rash develops after exposure, there is not currently a test for mpox.
 If a rash develops, an individual should follow isolation and prevention practices until (1) the rash can be evaluated by a healthcare provider, (2) testing is performed, if recommended by the healthcare provider, and (3) results of testing are available and are negative.

 - Children and adolescents who are exposed to mpox should be monitored for symptoms for 21 days.